BennyEisner/test-results/memory-bank/activeContext.md

 -   **User Feedback**: Error messages are displayed prominently on the login page when authentication fails.
 -   **Already Authenticated Handling**: Users who are already logged in see a clear "Go to Dashboard" button instead of login options.

-## Immediate Considerations
+## Next Steps

--   The `DashboardContext` is defined but not yet implemented, meaning there is no global state management for the dashboard's project and suite selections.
+-   Continue to refine the dashboard by adding more widget types and configuration options.
--   The dashboard components rely on `projectId`, `suiteId`, and `buildId` being passed down as props or from context.
-The mechanism for selecting these IDs and providing them to the dashboard needs to be clearly understood.
+-   Implement the `DashboardContext` to provide global state management for dashboard-related selections.
--   Consider implementing logout redirection logic in the centralized routing system for consistency.
+-   Enhance the data visualization capabilities of the `DataChart` component.